ray-project/ray/doc/source/policy-optimizers.rst

 Policy Optimizers
 =================

-RLlib supports using its distributed policy optimizer implementations from external algorithms.
+RLlib supports using its policy optimizer implementations from external algorithms.

 Example of constructing and using a policy optimizer `(link to full example) <https://github.com/ericl/baselines/blob/rllib-example/baselines/deepq/run_simple_loop.py>`__: